jaimefps/book-graph-explorer/README.md

 - maybe an input for degrees of search, e.g., so that we only get 3 degrees of ancestry

 ---

-- sentry io & error boundary around whole app
-  (and report what query broke the app, likely based on the URL state)

 ---